hamspaldo/GithubNotes/README.md

 See 18092019 spark queries using sparklyr.R file

 -   so far have success uploading to RStudio and then sparklyr::copy\_to the cluster.
--   preference is to ingest directly from blog storage rather than via the single R node..
+-   preference is to ingest directly from blob storage rather than via the single R node..

 Links
 -----